OpenDSA/OpenDSA/RST/source/Development/FileProg.rst

   written.
 * ``close()``: Close a file at the end of processing.

-Note that the spirit if this ADT is similar to the ``message passing'' version of the ADT for buffer pools described in Module :numref:`<BuffPool>`.
+Note that the spirit if this ADT is similar to the "message passing" version of the ADT for buffer pools described in Module :numref:`<BuffPool>`.